Last updated: 15 September 2023

 If you leave a comment or webmention, the comment / webmention and its metadata are retained indefinitely.
 This is so we can recognise and approve any follow-up comments automatically instead of holding them in a moderation queue.

-For users that register on our website (if any), we also store the personal information they provide in their user profile.
+For users that register on our website, we also store the personal information they provide in their user profile.
 All users can see, edit, or delete their personal information at any time.
 Users cannot change their username but are welcome to get in touch with a website administrator if they wish to do so.
 Website administrators may also see and edit users’ personal information.

 Please see the Cookies section of this document for information about what cookies we set and when they expire.